sybrew/the-seo-framework/readme.txt

 					* This means the generation is much faster on posts and pages.
 					* Instead, it now uses WordPress' term cache to fetch.
 			* Because some of the above mentioned changes affect the output, the Schema transient cache has been invalidated.
 			* All output is now calculated once, rather than in multitude of items.
-This increases maintainabilty.
+This increases maintainability.
 		* Description transient usage is no longer enabled by default.
 		* Schema.org transient usage is no longer enabled by default.
 		* Sitemap explanation URLs now open in a new window.